-Nick helps individuals, couples, and families plan for end of life decisions; pass wealth to younger generations; and establish charitable giving.
+Nick helps individuals, couples, and families plan for end of life decisions; pass wealth, wisdom and values to younger generations; and establish charitable giving.
 He drafts estate plans that include wills, trusts, guardianships, durable powers of attorney, healthcare powers of attorney and patient advocate designations, special needs trusts, and other related documents such as charitable trusts, grantor retained trusts, intentionally defective trusts and qualified trusts.
-In addition, Nick has successfully tried and settled cases for dozens of clients in probate court, including trust disputes and trust reformation, guardianships, conservatorships and contested estate proceedings.
+In addition, Nick has guides clients through probate court, including trust disputes and trust reformation, guardianships, conservatorships and contested estate proceedings.

-Nick is active in the community, serving as President of the Board of Directors of the Outdoor Discovery Center – Macatawa Greenway; Greater Deacon and Past Treasurer for Haven Reformed Church in Hamilton, Michigan; Trustee of the Porter Hills Foundation; Member of the Professional Advisory Committee for Grand Rapids Community Foundation; member of the Steering Committee of the GRBA's Probate and Estate Planning Section; and Past Director for Youth For Christ of Ottawa and Allegan Counties.
-He coaches sports, is a youth group leader, and is a past member of Holland Young Professionals.
+Nick is active in the community, having served as President of the Board of Directors of the ODC Network; Elder, Greater Deacon and Past Treasurer for Haven Reformed Church in Hamilton, Michigan; President of the Western Michigan Estate Planning Council; Trustee of the Porter Hills Foundation; Member of the Professional Advisory Committee for Grand Rapids Community Foundation; member of the Steering Committee of the GRBA's Probate and Estate Planning Section; and Past Director for Youth For Christ of Ottawa and Allegan Counties.
+He coaches youth sports, is a youth group leader, and is a past member of Holland Young Professionals.
 He is a frequent speaker and author sharing his expertise with fellow attorneys and the community.